 5. Home Equity (The Silent Partner)

-- Selling your eight-hundred-thousand-dollar home to buy a four-hundred-thousand-dollar condo is a form of downsizing.
+Your home isn’t an investment.
+But it is a source of tax-free liquidity.- Selling your eight-hundred-thousand-dollar home to buy a four-hundred-thousand-dollar condo is a form of downsizing.
 Pocket $400K — tax-free (up to $500K for couples under capital gains exclusion).

 - With a reverse mortgage, you receive monthly payments, which are not taxable income.